Comparing gravitational waveform models for binary black hole mergers through a hypermodels approach: Results

 \subsubsection{\N{GW190519}}

-In this case, data show a preference for \xphm (see Table~\ref{tab:probs}), although parameter estimates and log-likelihood values are consistent for all the models.
-As shown in Table~\ref{tab:spin-pars}, we find support for positive, non-zero values of $\chi_{\rm eff}$.
+In this case, data show a preference for \xphm (see Table~\ref{tab:probs}), although parameter estimates and log-likelihood values are consistent for all the models (see Tables~\ref{tab:mass-pars},~\ref{tab:spin-pars} and~\ref{tab:log_lik}).
+We find support for positive, non-zero values of $\chi_{\rm eff}$.
 This is consistent with the results reported in Ref.~\cite{LIGOScientific:2021usb}.